evilbluechickens/windows11controller/README.md

 Once this is completed and enabled, perform a full restart (shut down and reboot)

-The controller SHOULD connect at the lock screen and the left joystick moves the mouse.
+The controller SHOULD connect at the lock screen and the left joystick moves the mouse

 The Joyxoff configs I slightly modified are [virtual keyboard](vk.joyx) and [desktop](desktop.joyx)
 ```